Why a Deny Rule at Lower Priority Number Blocks RDP Despite an Allow Rule

 - D.NSG rules are processed by longest prefix match, so the /8 source loses to the /32 VM address.

-Why A: Option A is correct because Network Security Group (NSG) rules are evaluated in priority order, from lowest number to highest.
-Rule 100 with priority 100 denies TCP port 3389 from the Internet source, which includes all IP addresses not explicitly part of Azure virtual networks, such as the 10.20.5.4 address (since it is not in the 10.0.0.0/8 range).
-The deny rule matches first, so the connection is blocked before the allow rule at priority 200 can be evaluated.
+Why A: Network Security Group (NSG) rules are evaluated in priority order, from lowest number to highest.
+Rule 100 at priority 100 denies TCP port 3389 from the Internet source.
+The administrator's IP address 10.20.5.4 is not part of the VNet's address space (the VNet does not include 10.20.0.0/16), so it is considered Internet traffic.
+Therefore, Rule 100 matches and denies the traffic before Rule 200 (which allows from 10.0.0.0/8) can be evaluated.

 Variation 3.
 A VM has an NSG with these inbound rules: Deny-RDP at priority 100 for TCP 3389 from Any, and Allow-RDP-Admins at priority 200 for TCP 3389 from 10.8.1.0/24.
 Admins from 10.8.1.0/24 still cannot connect by RDP.
 What change fixes access while keeping all other sources blocked?